 The law on electronic motors in California additionally opens the door for different cities to pass by their laws regulating the use of hoverboards.
 That means you have to check nearby ordinances on hoverboards before to make sure you are no longer breaking the law.

-Police in Los Angeles have said that hoverboards will not be allowed on public walkways and many personal property owners have banned hoverboards over legal responsibility concerns.
+Police in Los Angeles has said that hoverboards will not be allowed on public walkways and many personal property owners have banned hoverboards over legal responsibility concerns.
 Therefore the new hoverboard law doesn’t supply the rider’s free control with the aid of any measure.

 And although California has emerged as the first state to formally define, regulate and allow hoverboards as hoverboards are nonetheless unlawful in most parts of the country.